MDiv in Chaplain Ministry

 Download the Course Completion Guide

-An introduction and orientation to B. H. Carroll Theological Institute’s distinctive competency-based curriculum with its core ingredients.
+An introduction and orientation to B. H. Carroll Theological Seminary’s distinctive competency-based curriculum with its core ingredients.
 The scope of the course will deal with the nexus and teaching church concepts, accession of all online data, navigation through the online library, and guidance to research and writing.
 Students must pass the Gateway Course in order to enroll in subsequent courses.
 Additional $50 fee for instrumentation of testing and evaluation.

 An introduction to the nature of the Bible; the definition of and need for hermeneutics; a survey of historical and contemporary hermeneutical approaches; the principles of a grammatical-historical-theological-practical approach; and case studies of biblical passages that illustrate the principles.